AlbertTB/SBI_PYT_project/README.md

 ├── labeled_features/      # Auto-created: CSVs with the features of the train_data
 ```

+**To use the same exact data that was used for training download the `holo4k.zip`, decompress it and put the `receptor/` and `predictor/` folders inside the `train_data/` directory**.
+This folders contain 4000 files each so they have a considerable size.

 ## First step: Feature extraction

-This will extract geometric, structural adn physicochemical features for each protein and will label each residue.
+This will extract geometric, structural and physicochemical features for each protein and will label each residue.

 Run the following command:
 ```